rsksmart/ri-aggregation/docs/contract.md

 The update mechanism shall follow this workflow:

-- The **network governor** can schedule an update, specifying a target contract and an ETH block deadline.
+- The **network governor** can schedule an update, specifying a target contract and an RSK block deadline.
 - A scheduled update can not be cancelled (to proceed with migration even if exodus mode is activated while waiting for the migration; otherwise we would need to recover funds scheduled for migration with a separate procedure).
 - Users can opt-in via a separate ZKSync operation: move specific token balance into a subtree on a special migration account.
 This subtree must also maintain and update counters for total balances per token.
 - The migration account MUST have a dedicated hardcoded account_id (to specify).
-- When the scheduled ETH block is reached, anybody MUST be able to seal the migration.
+- When the scheduled RSK block is reached, anybody MUST be able to seal the migration.
 - After the migration is sealed, anybody MUST be able to transfer total balances for each token by providing a SNARK proof of the amounts from the migration account subtree.
 - When the migration is sealed, the contract enters exodus mode: whoever has not opted in can now exit.
 Thus, the root